Jass2100/ardrone_ros-1/README.md

 ### 2. CMakeFiles

-In this part we connetc ROS and Qtcreator( QtGui, QtCore, Qt Designer).
+In this part we connect ROS and Qtcreator( QtGui, QtCore, Qt Designer).

    2.1.
 Check cmake version: